xroi/ND-Packing-Solver/README.md

 # ND-Packing-Solver
-Implementation of reducing ND polymino packing puzzle to the exact cover problem in python.
+Implementation of reducing N-Dimensional polyomino packing puzzles to the exact cover problem in python.

 Inspired by [polyomino-solver](https://github.com/cemulate/polyomino-solver).
 Test puzzles from [puzzlewillbeplayed](https://puzzlewillbeplayed.com).